rsh52/ML_Notes/Statistical Learning.md

 ### Ch 3.3.2 Extensions of the Linear Model

+Linear models are assumed to be _additive_ and _linear_.
+Additive meaning the association between a predictor and the response does not depend on the values of the othe predictors.

 A **_synergy effect_** (in marketing) or an **_interaction effect_** (in statistics) describes when two predictors offer more of a response than they do separately.
 Example: if Radio and TV have an impact on sales, but combined their impact is even greater.

 **The hierarchy principle**: if we include an interaction in a model, we should also include the _main effects_, even if the p-values associated with their coefficients are not significant.